Skip to main content

 2 mentions Positive Neutral Negative

 The game offers minimal replayability, primarily due to its repetitive textures, lack of story expansion, and outdated presentation.
-The only incentive for replaying is the unlockable hardcore mode, which disables quicksaves, but overall, players find little value in revisiting the game.
+The only incentive for replaying is the unlockable hardcore mode, which restricts quicksaves, but overall, players find little value in revisiting the game.

 • “The presentation feels too stale, the texture work is repeating itself from level to level, the story doesn't try to expand on what is already known, the ending is a cliffhanger building up for a sequel that obviously never came, the cutscenes are blocky and years behind the 2009 standard, you can find grammatical errors in subtitles and there is no replay value except the unlockable hardcore mode that lets you play with quicksaves disabled.”